 Port of Syros

 It's approached by large ferries boats from other islands & the Greek mainland, while there are some spots for sailing & cruise ships.

-Central square and Town Hall designed by Ziller that compose a 19th-century fairytale setting.
+Central square designed by the Bavarian architect Wilhelm von Weiler that compose a 19th-century fairytale setting in Syros town.

 The island where the harmonious coexistence of the two Christian doctrines (Orthodox and Catholic) transforms the feast to a unique experience.

 Founded in 1834 it is one of the oldest Greek museums, while from 1899 it is housed in 4 rooms of the building of the Ermoupolis Town Hall.

 Significant island attraction, inaugurated in 1864 in architectural designs inspired by 4 Italian theaters including La Skala of Milan.

 The capital of Syros and the administrative center of the Cyclades famous for an architectural style that includes an neoclassical Romanticism.

 Dating from 1861 it’s one of the oldest heavy industries of the country.
 The whole area is located just across Ermoupolis port.

 Founded in 2000, it is housed in a complex of 4 abandoned factories with the central exhibition to be hosted at the Katsimanti Paint Factory.